Is Formaldehyde Toxic? Your Questions Answered

 guides you step-by-step, to identify products with harmful ingredients, place them in a box, and take them out of your living space.
 This act of removal immediately improves the air quality in your home.
 We don’t ask you to throw anything away, we just want you to experience a home with better air quality.
 Many people experience quick improvement in symptoms and well-being.
 We just don’t realize how much these products impact us until they are removed.

-We also teach you to be your own product expert so you can choose truly healthy, non-toxic options.
+We also teach you to be your own product expert so you can choose truly healthy, safe options.

 Check out a preview of the course and see video testimonials here.